The Childhood Experiences Questionnaire

 Language & Cognition

-Parents respond to questions about a variety of experiences that influence their child’s language development and cognition, including readings, storytelling, engaging in conversation and pretend play, rhyming, using pens and pencils, counting and sorting, painting and more.
+Parents respond to questions about a variety of experiences that influence their child’s language development and cognition, including reading, storytelling, engaging in conversation and pretend play, rhyming, using pens and pencils, counting and sorting, painting and more.

 Social & Emotional Well-being